YashIsTheBest247/Genblaze/README.md

                 prompt every time.
 3. generation   Gemini image generation, for what neither library has.
 ```

+A scene that gets a clip **also** gets a photo: the clip plays once and the
+photograph fills the remainder of the narration segment.
+Assembly therefore pairs
+files by scene stem rather than listing them flat — listed flat, two files for
+one scene would consume two narration segments and desync everything after them.

+The relaxed tier can match the right subject in the wrong country: footage of the
+New York Stock Exchange satisfies "stock" and "exchange" for a prompt about the
+Bombay one.
+Those candidates are **ranked last rather than discarded**, so a
+correct-place clip always wins when one exists and a wrong-place one is used only
+when the alternative is no motion at all. `SCENE_VIDEO_STRICT_PLACE=true` drops
+them instead, at the cost of putting a still back on the opening scene.

 Two details worth knowing.
 Searches use the **output frame's orientation**, not a
 configured one — scene images are cover-cropped to the video anyway, so searching